YuimaNakamura/master-dissertations/README.md

 - create_root_forFFT.cpp

 The resulting ROOT file was generated based on these programs.

+# Here's how you can explain how to check the contents of a TTree
-TFile *file = TFile::Open("output.root");  // ROOTファイルを開く
+TFile *file = TFile::Open("EV_EVN_00_HHE_0.root");  // ROOTファイルを開く
 TTree *tree = (TTree*)file->Get("waveform");　//tree name の確認